trentlarson/lives-of-gifts/src/markdown/research/recognizing-others.md

 order: 5
 ---

-It's always nice to receive recognition.
-(It's even nicer to give it, so take every opportunity to thank people, even for random things at random times!)
+When were you last recognized for something you've done?
+Take that energy and pour it into someone else... a few words will be remembered for a long time.

-Although we don't want to brag about what we've done, it lifts us up when we can remind ourselves that others have appreciated something about us.
-So here is a way to semi-publicly give and receive thanks: go to the [Endorser.ch](https://endorser.ch) app and choose a friend in your network and mention something positive that they've done.
+Here is another way to semi-publicly give and receive thanks: go to the [EndorserSearch.com](https://endorser.ch) app and choose a friend in your network and mention something positive that they've done.
 Maybe others will even agree... and the receipient has a cryptographically signed record, being an irrefutable reminder of inspiration.

+One more suggestion, all for yourself: when you take time daily to express your gratitude and/or journal your life, also mention one thing that you contributed today.
+Regular affirmations magnify your awareness!